Drifter-Texas-State-2022/The-Drifter/README.md

 # The Drifter
 The Drifter is a low cost self maintained water quality smart buoy.
 It takes a multitude of data points such as water temperature, pH, and conductivity.
 Power is drawn from an internal battery along with a solar panel to recharge the battery.
-The said data is stored on a local SD Card as well as sent to a base station through LoRa radio signals.
+The said data is stored on a local SD Card and also sent to a base station through LoRa radio signals.

 ## Table of contents